KhairiTab/holbertonschool-low_level_programming/singly_linked_lists/README.md

-C - Singly linked lists
+# C - Singly linked lists
+Project done during Full Stack Software Engineering studies at Holberton School.
+It aims to learn about linked lists in C language.